Project Drawdown is complementary to En-ROADS. Both efforts help people explore solutions to climate change.

 Many of Project Drawdown’s individual solutions fit into one of the eighteen En-ROADS slider categories.
 The table below displays the top 10 solutions as identified by Project Drawdown, organized according to their effect on CO2-equivalent emissions of greenhouse gases for a 1.5°C scenario (Project Drawdown’s “Scenario 2”).
-This ranking reflects Project Drawdown’s recent update, Drawdown Review 2020, and has changed slightly since the 2017 release of the Drawdown book.
+This ranking reflects Project Drawdown’s ranking of solutions as of June 2023 and has changed slightly since the 2017 release of the Drawdown book.

 The Related Examples view in En-ROADS can also help you identify which slider to use to model a specific solution.
 You can access this view by clicking the Help menu at the top of the screen and selecting Related Examples.